-Planting is to be undertaken to the various areas nominated in the Landscape Plans and in accordance with this specification.
-The scope of planting works is to include:

-- .
-Shrubs, bladed plants, groundcovers and climbers (140 / 200mm containers) · Wood mulching / mulch mat installation - Maintenance period as nominated in this specification
+- Planting is to be undertaken to the various areas nominated in the Landscape Plans and in accordance with this specification.
+The scope of planting works is to include: - · Trees (45lt advanced stock) - · Shrubs, bladed plants, groundcovers and climbers (140 / 200mm containers) - · Wood mulching / mulch mat installation · Maintenance period as nominated in this specification

-PLANTING PROGRAM / TIMING

-The contractor shall prepare a planting program to plant all planting zones as indicated on the Landscape Drawings and this Specification.
+PLANTING PROGRAM / TIMING The contractor shall prepare a planting program to plant all planting zones as indicated on the Landscape Drawings and this Specification.
 The planting program should incorporate the pre-planting ground preparation program.
 All planting supply is to be programmed to be undertaken during optimum planting seasons to maximise the optimum plant establishment period prior to the commencement of the summer season.
 The contractor shall submit programs for the following tasks at the commencement of the

-- · a pre-planting ground preparation program - a weed control program - · a planting program for each of the nominated zones · a post planting maintenance program.
+· a pre-planting ground preparation program · a weed control program · a planting program for each of the nominated zones

+· a post planting maintenance program.

-When the construction (development program permits, the planting blood (deall) be understand underly and yelly to list objectment.
-This times planted maximize just establishment before summer and minimize watering requirements.
-Where the construction / development schedule does not allow for planting within the optimum morths! contractor should allow within the quote for additional watering / maintenance inspections to ensure good growth and survival for the first if morths after planting.
+Where the construction i development program parents, the planting advald ideally be undertained under any May to last document.
+This time plantid machine plant estabilithment before summer and minimise watering requirements.
+Where the construction (development schedule does not allow for planting within the optimum months the contractor should allow within the quote for additional watering / maintenance inspections to ensure good growth and survival for the fail for month and planting.

-The Contractor shall set out the location & shape of planting beds and / or the location of

-- · referring to drawing dimensions - . by reference to existing features as shown on the drawings - . by complying with plant number and density requirements as shown in the plant
+PLANTING SET-OUT The Contractor shall set out the location & shape of planting beds and / or the location of individual plants in accordance with the Drawings by · referring to drawing dimensions · by reference to existing features as shown on the drawings · by complying with plant number and density requirements as shown in the plant schedules / drawings